top of page

 • Difficult relationships with family members or friends.

-• Deciding whether to stay with a romantic partner(s).
+• Deciding whether to continue or end a romantic relationship.

 Humans are relational beings and consequentially our relationships can be source of great support, happiness or fulfilment in our lives.
 However, when they are not working as we would like, they can be a cause of significant distress.